tomaj/nette-api/README.md

 ```

-With this registration you will have api `/api/v1/users` that will be accesible from anywhare with Authorization HTTP header *'Bearer dasfoihwet90hidsg'* or from '127.0.0.1' with *'Bearer asfoihweiohgwegi'*.
+With this registration you will have api `/api/v1/users` that will be accesible from anywhare with Authorization HTTP header `Bearer dasfoihwet90hidsg` or from *127.0.0.1* with `Bearer asfoihweiohgwegi`.
 In NetteApi if you would like to specify IP restrictions for tokens you can use this patterns:

 | IP Pattern                | Access